opencorenmr/opencorenmr-docs/blog/USBSetupOnLinux.md

  - The points are (i) mode 666 (read and write permission for all), and (ii) implementation of `rmmod ftdi_sio`.
  - Tell the change made to the computer by: `sudo /sbin/udevadm control --reload-rules`
  - Then, when the USB cable is plugged, you can have an access to the spectrometer.
- - Let us NOT forget to disable the default FTDI module by `sudo rmmod ftdi_sio`.

 ### (obsolete) Non-root access to FTDI USB devices on linux
  - Open a terminal.